 You can also attempt to remove stubborn bolts by placing a block of wood over the head of the bolt.
 Hit the block with a hammer to shock and loosen the bolt so you can turn it.

 Follow the instructions below to sharpen and balance your Kubota blades.
-Your blades must be properly balanced before installing so you don’t damage your mower.
+Your blades must be properly balanced before installation so you don’t damage your mower.

 How to Sharpen Your Kubota Mower Blades DIY

 You can save some time and money by sharpening your own Kubota mower blades.
-There are several different tools that can be used to sharpen your blades including a metal file, drill powered blade sharpener or a disc grinder.
+There are several different tools that can be used to sharpen your blades including a metal file, a drill-powered blade sharpener, or a disc grinder.
 Follow these steps to sharpen your blades: